hotschedules/slate/source/includes/publishingapps.md

 new_type_required tells the installer of the app in the global app store if the app will run 'out of the box' or if new custom types need to be installed on the namespace.
 NOTE:: if new_type_required=true, troubleshooting_url should be required

-**categories {}**

-The categories array allows you to give the HotSchedules Store taxonomical information about how your app relates to other applications.
-Examples include financial, inventory, management

-**public_path'/xxx/xxx'**

-The Public Path is a location off of root that allows developers to save items that should be publically visable and available.
-The Public Path folder should contain screenshots and Icons that the global app store can use.
-The global_store_icon as well as the screenshots settings objects should all be relative paths to the public path.

-**global_store_icon='/xxx/xxx.png'**

-The global_store_icon is the icon that the Global App Store will use for display purposes.
-This file should be included in the app folder that is published via app tools and the path should be relative to the public_path.

 **screenshots{}**

 The screenshots array contains relative paths to screenshots which the Global App Store will use for display purposes.
-These files should be included in the app folder that is published via app tools and the path should be relative to the public_path.
+These files should be included in the app folder that is published and the path should be relative to the public_path.

-**agent/job_parameters:{}** and **agent/job_parameters_hidden:{}**

-The agent/job_parameters contain information about any parameters that the agent or job requires to run.
-They contain data_dir formatted information containing description, a required flag, type string and an optional position which is set will position the parameter in the order set 0, 1, 2, etc if not set then the parameter will be displayed in the order it's defined.
-Application parameters will be saved under settings so the application should use parameters from settings.

-NOTE: The hidden parameter option will not be visible to the user in the installation process but will be written under the application settings.

 **data_dir:{}**